milindsrivastava1997/academic-kickstart/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Indian Institute Of Technology Madras
+- name: Indian Institute of Technology Madras
   url: "https://www.iitm.ac.in"

 # Short bio (displayed in user profile at end of posts)